LinuxForHealth/connect-clients/client-tutorial/tutorial use case.md

 configuration.
 This will launch these services into a cluster with a docker provided VPN amongst the containers.
 This coordination is described in the file `docker-compose.yml` in the root of the of the project.
 This process will automatically download the necessary containers to your system as needed.

 To launch the server application, navigate to the conect directory.
-When you list the directory you will see a file named docker-compose.yml (a YAML [pronounced YAMMEL] file - note YAML is whitespace sensitive so be very cautious editing this file).
+When you list the directory you will see a file named docker-compose.yml (a YAML - *pronounced YAMMEL* - file - note YAML is whitespace sensitive so be very cautious editing this file).
 To startup the system enter the following command:

 ```